segmentio/terraform-provider-segment/docs/resources/profiles_warehouse.md

 			 You can find the full list of Warehouse metadata and related settings information in the '/catalog/warehouses' endpoint.

+			 Only settings included in the configuration will be managed by Terraform.
 - `space_id` (String) The Space id.

 ### Optional